Ten Winters

 Ten Winters (Dieci inverni) is a 2009 Italian romance film directed by Valerio Mieli.
 It is based on the novel with the same title written by Mieli himself.
-The film premiered at the 2009 Venice Film Festival.
+The film premiered at the 66th Venice International Film Festival.
 For this film Mieli won the David di Donatello for Best New Director and the Nastro d'Argento in the same category.